Winter storm blanketing parts of South with snow, ice

 NASHVILLE, Tenn.
 (AP) — A winter storm blanketed parts of the South with snow, freezing rain and sleet Thursday, tying up roads in Tennessee and Kentucky as the system tracked a path through Appalachia toward the Mid-Atlantic and Northeast.

 The storm began hitting greater Nashville on Thursday morning.
-About 4 to 6 inches of snow had fallen across a large swath of Middle Tennessee by early afternoon, with snowfall possibly continuing for a few more hours, said National Weather Service meteorologist Scott Unger in Nashville.
-Freezing rain and sleet coated areas around the Tennessee-Alabama state border, Unger said.
+About 4 to 7 inches (10 to 18 centimeters) of snow had fallen across a large swath of Middle Tennessee by mid-afternoon and the snow was expected to taper off soon after, according to the National Weather Service.
+Freezing rain and sleet coated areas around the Tennessee-Alabama state border, said Scott Unger, a meteorologist for the service in Nashville.

 Authorities urged people to travel only when necessary, as Metro Nashville Police reported accidents and other driving woes that snarled and slowed several roads.
 Police in the city reported dozens of wrecks on the road by the early afternoon.
-A section of Interstate 40 was plugged up due to a tractor trailer fuel spill crash, according to police, just one of several issues bottlenecking multiple interstates in the city.
+A bevy of crashes and other issues bottlenecked drivers on multiple interstates in the region.

 Along the Kentucky border, authorities in Montgomery County, Tennessee, were dealing with dozens of crashes as well, including a wreck that killed one person involving a commercial vehicle on Interstate 24, according to Tennessee Highway Patrol spokesperson Lt.
 Bill Miller.